Elmar055/freecodecampprojectjs/README.md

-# These are free code camp javascript project for learn alghoritms and data structure.
+# These are free code camp javascript project to learn alghoritms and data structure.